afunnydev/cryos-website/content/articles/2d-3d-analysis-foot-morphology.en.md

 ---
 titre: 2D/3D Analysis | Foot Morphology
 title: 2D/3D Foot Morphology- Cryos Technologies
+description: >-
-description: 'This is an article about foot morphology, explaining how it works. '
+  This is an article about foot morphology, explaining how 2d and 3d analysis is working to shape the foot orthotics that suits best your needs!
 slug: 2d-3d-analysis-foot-morphology/
 identifiant: 20-analyse2d
 short_desc: null